-The building is generally open from 8.00 a.m. to 5.00 p.m.
-Monday through Friday, and weekend hours are coming soon.
+The building is generally open from 7:00am to 10:00pm Monday through Thursday, 6:30am to 5:00pm on Friday, and 7:30am to 4:00pm on Saturday.
 When the building is closed, it is locked and monitored by a security company.
 Access to classrooms and laboratories is limited to those enrolled in the courses meeting there.
 Access to on- and off-campus activities is limited to actively enrolled students and their guests.
 Students are responsible for the behavior of their guests at all times at campus-arranged events.
 Chamberlain University reserves the right to require that Chamberlain University identification cards be presented for admittance to certain locations and events.
 Chamberlain University may also require students to register their guests with Student Services prior to attendance.
 Student, faculty and staff identification cards should be worn at all times.

-All criminal incidents will be referred to local law enforcement.
+Criminal incidents will be referred to local law enforcement.

-All crime victims and witnesses are strongly encouraged to report incidents to both campus security and local police.
+All crime victims and witnesses are strongly encouraged to report incidents to both campus Incident Commander and local police.
 Prompt reporting will ensure timely warning notices to the campus community and timely disclosure of crime statistics.